sunny-thakur24/Excel-Clone-Spreadsheet/README.md

 ## 🚀 Features

-🧾 Dynamic Spreadsheet Grid :-
+🧾 Spreadsheet Grid :-
-Create a flexible, scrollable grid with rows and columns — just like traditional spreadsheets.
+Create a flexible, scrollable grid with rows and columns.

 ✍️ Cell Editing :-
 Click on any cell to enter or modify data.